acloudsecninja/emu-ia367-course/Lab2/README.md

-# EMU-IT-367 - Number Guessing Game with Flask
+# Eastern Michigan University - IT-367 - Number Guessing Game with Flask

 A simple Flask-based number guessing game where the user tries to guess a randomly generated number.